Maximum Sum-Rank Distance Codes over Finite Chain Rings: Introduction

 The contributions and organization of this manuscript are as follows.
 In Section \ref{sec preliminaries}, we collect some preliminaries on finite chain rings.
 In Section \ref{sec MSRD codes}, we define the sum-rank metric over finite chain rings, together with the corresponding Singleton bound and the definition of MSRD codes.
 Section \ref{sec skew polynomials} contains the theoretical building blocks for constructing linearized Reed-Solomon codes and their decoding.
 We extend Lam and Leroy's results \cite{lam, lam-leroy} relating roots and degrees of skew polynomials to the case of finite chain rings.
 As a result, we prove the existence and uniqueness of minimum-degree annihilator skew polynomials and Lagrange interpolator skew polynomials, and we describe when the corresponding extended Moore matrices are invertible.
 In Section \ref{sec LRS}, we introduce linearized Reed-Solomon codes over finite chain rings and use the previous results to prove that they are MSRD.
-In Section \ref{sec WB decoder}, we provide a sum-rank metric Welch-Berlekamp decoder for linearized Reed-Solomon codes over finite chain rings.
+In Section \ref{sec WB decoder}, we provide a cubic-complexity Welch-Berlekamp decoder with respect to the sum-rank metric for linearized Reed--Solomon codes over finite chain rings that works in general.
+Then, in Section \ref{sec syndrome decoder}, we provide a quadratic-complexity syndrome decoder with respect to the sum-rank metric for linearized Reed--Solomon codes over finite chain rings that work under some (not very strict) assumptions.
+This decoder also constitutes the first known syndrome decoder for linearized Reed--Solomon codes over finite fields, to the best of our knowledge.
 Finally, in Section \ref{sec applications}, we discuss applications in Space-Time Coding with multiple fading blocks and physical-layer multishot Network Coding.

+We conclude by mentioning that there are other constructions of MSRD codes in the case of finite fields, in particular using different geometric points of view \cite{alberto-fundamental, generalMSRD, neri-oneweight, twisted}.
+However, we leave as an open problem generalizing them to finite chain rings.